hauntedhelm/fighting-game-tier-list-maker.github.io/README.md

 # Octopath Tier List Maker

-this is a fork from https://github.com/fe-tier-list-maker/fe-tier-list-maker.github.io which was forked from https://github.com/quetzle/smash-apps
+This is a fork from https://github.com/fe-tier-list-maker/fe-tier-list-maker.github.io which was forked from https://github.com/quetzle/smash-apps

-This is a tier list maker for characters in the octopath series (Still in progress).
+This is a tier list maker primarily for characters in the Octopath series, ranging from Octopath 1, 2 and Champions of the Continent.
+It has also been expanded with additional options like the Team Asano gamelist and the rare monsters.
 Images used are property of Square Enix.

 Please review the [contribution guide](https://github.com/octopath-tier-list-maker/octopath-tier-list-maker.github.io/blob/master/CONTRIBUTING.md) if you want to add/modify portraits or functionality.

 ## How to make your own Tier List Maker

-it took me a many hours to understand the logic of the project, but did genuinely saw a lot of potential in how it was built.
+It took me a many hours to understand the logic of the project, but did genuinely saw a lot of potential in how it was built.
 That's why I would love to see more franchises going more grassroots and start their own tier list maker project, like I have for Octopath Traveler.
-Seeing how the original source material was lacking in the structure of the project, I shall explain the following so that everyone should be able to pick this up as quickly as possible:
+Seeing how the original source material was lacking in an explanation of the structure of the project, I shall explain the following so that (hopefully) everyone should be able to pick this up as quickly as possible:

 The structure is as followed:
 - Folder = **editableJs**: you will be updating the content of this folder a lot, so it's pleasant to have these js files be separate from the others that you won't touch.